-The AzFOA, in partnership with Field Judge LLC and the Gridiron Football League, is proud to announce the 3rd annual AzFOA Valley of the Sun Football Officiating Clinic.
-This year's clinic will take place on Friday, February 17th and Saturday, February 18th 2017 at a valley high school (TBD) featuring an expanded learning curriculum.
-This year the clinic will be two days in length with the classroom portion being extended to Friday evening and fieldwork on Saturday officiating live adult football action.
+The AzFOA, in partnership with the Gridiron Football League, is proud to announce the 4th annual AzFOA Valley of the Sun Football Officiating Clinic (VOSOC).
+This year's clinic will take place on Friday, February 16th and Saturday, February 17th 2018 at a valley high school (TBD).
+Back by popular demand, the clinic will be two days in length with the classroom portion being extended to Friday evening and fieldwork on Saturday officiating live adult football action.
 The clinic is designed to introduce officials to 7-person mechanics and focuses on improving overall football officiating skills and philosophy.
 Those chosen for this year's clinic will gain experience participating in adult Gridiron Football League games while receiving valuable feedback and review from current Division I, II and WSFL football officials.

-NEW - In addition to the extra classroom session, this year's clinic will feature four crews each working a full game from start to finish!
+Added Value! - In addition to the extra classroom session, this year's clinic will feature four crews each working a full game from start to finish!
+Each crew's game video will also be evaluated in Hudl!

 Classroom sessions held prior to field work will review rule applications, mechanics, and philosophies.
 Students will also have the benefit of having their officiating filmed and reviewed on HUDL by the same clinicians.

-Sign-up today for this exciting opportunity by submitting your registration before January 6th 2017.
-Selected participants will be notified via email by January 15th 2017.
+The fee to participate in the VOSOC is $125.00.
+Sign-up today for this exciting opportunity by submitting your registration before January 1, 2018.
+Selected participants will be notified via email no later than January 14, 2018.

 Any questions please contact us via email at email@example.com